-Our team is available to assist residents 24/7 and will dispatch an emergency-response team to assist if anything were to happen.
-Each residence has a dedicated, onsite Wellness Nurse to provide consultations on support on health and wellness.
-If personal or health support is required, Wellness Nurse can provide options and information so residents and families can take a well-informed next step.
+Our Wellness team is available to assist residents 7 days a week and can dispatch an emergency response as needed.
+Each residence has a dedicated, onsite Wellness Nurse who is available to consult on health concerns, including COVID-related issues.
+If additional personal or health support is required, the Wellness Nurse can provide options and information to help residents and families take well-informed next steps.

-In response to COVID-19, we have been actively creating content for COVID related issues to help seniors stay informed and connected including safety tips, indoor exercises, uplifting stories, activities to improve mental, physical and spiritual well-being while in quarantine or self-isolation.
-Read more on our blog at https://parcliving.ca/blog/category/covid-19-news/.
+In response to COVID-19, we have been actively creating content on COVID-related issues to help seniors stay informed and connected.
+This includes everything from safety tips to recommended indoor exercises, uplifting stories and activities to improve mental, physical and spiritual well-being.
+Read more on our blog.

-What happens if a resident at PARC develops COVID-19?
+What happens if a PARC resident develops COVID-19?

-How is PARC communicating with residents and their families during COVID-19?
+How is PARC communicating with residents and their families?

 Our goal is to keep residents and their loved ones as informed as possible.
-We send regular email updates to both residents and families and have also set up a private Family of Residents Facebook page where we’re answering questions from family members in a timely manner, and also taking feedback and suggestions.
-In addition to online communication, our General Managers have been hosting weekly resident meetings to inform everyone of changes and for answering questions and concerns.
+We send regular email updates to residents and families.
+In addition to online communication, our General Managers host monthly resident meetings to communicate changes and address questions and concerns.

 What protocols are required for new residents moving in?

-Here's what are residents are saying about PARC
+Here's what our residents are saying about PARC